 The strategy by QuikNode follows through a lot of what has been emphasized in the real world by successful entrepreneurs and startup founders.
 To create a good business you have to solve a problem even if it were for a niche market like QuikNode’s market.
 Again, the emphasis on creating a proof of concept then moving forward to create a Minimum Viable Product was a good step to ensure the product launches faster, and iterations are based on real customer feedback.
 One of the most important factors is that the team at QuikNode was solving a problem they were actively experiencing in their day to day; which gives the startup a huge chance of success because every issue arising is personal for the team and the product development is really heartfelt and experiential.

 Dmitry adds, “It’s important to solve an issue for something one has interest in — i.e. has skin in the game.
-This way one knows first-hand the barriers & challenges, and can share the reward/benefits with an entire community, helping lift and evolve the entire ecosystem.
+This way one knows first-hand the barriers & challenges.
+This can share the reward/benefits with an entire community, helping lift and evolve the entire ecosystem.
 Especially for emerging tech, the ‘grassroots’ approach is better for long-term sustainability.”

 QuikNode was the first to offer dedicated Ethereum nodes as-as-service.